 While you can definitely get by simply using an English expression during your journey to Island or when speaking with an Irish person, knowing the basics and being able to say it can literally impress them and put a smile on their faces.
 Below are some of the most basic Irish words as well as the best phrases that you might use or might hear another person use to you:

 Got your head around the meaning of the Irish phrases and words above?
 Well done!
 As a word of advice, always practice since the pronunciation of the words can be a bit hard for some.
 Remember to roll the tongue, okay?
 However, your story in language learning will not end there.
 We will walk you through some of the slang words or (call names) that the locals use in day-to-day conversations in the next part of this post.

 That's one information-packed article, don't you think?
-No need for you to search or download Gaelic guides that are not updated.
-If you enjoyed this post, feel free to read our previous ones, like the common Irish phrases for transportation, how to say I love you to an Irish person, and how to wish someone a happy birthday in garlic.
+If you enjoyed this post and effectively learned some essential words and phrases in Irish, feel free to read our previous blog posts, like the common Irish phrases for transportation, how to say I love you to an Irish person, and how to wish someone a happy birthday in garlic.
 Don't also forget to share the post on social media so that we can reach more interested Gaelic language enthusiasts from across the world.

 As you reach this part of the post, we hope that you will be able to use these today or hear them in real-life conversations.
 And if you want to practice and totally level your knowledge in this one, we have the most recommended fun tool called Ling App.
 Find out more about this below.